quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 ### Design Improvements

-The main design improvements there are still to be made within the WebCheckers application stem from the UI and Model tiers.
+The main design improvements there are still to be made within the WebCheckers APP stem from the UI and Model tiers.
 The Model tier is extensive and complicated by nature - it is the job of the developers to simplify this component, which can definitely be done.
 Currently, the Player class has some overlapping functionality with the Game class, which can be separated to conform to the Single-Responsibility Principle.